2 Ways to Get the Highest SSS Pension | Have a Comfortable Retirement

 2 Ways to Maximize the SSS Pension

-There are two suggestions we often hear from our friends or relatives.
-First, you only pay the contributions for ten (10) years.
-Second, you pay the minimum and then jack it up to the maximum amount five years before retirement.
+First, you only need ten (10) years of contributions.
+Second, you pay the minimum and then jack it up five years before retirement.

 Let’s find out.